 High ISO settings like 400 or 800 means the sensor is more sensitive to light.
 That is to say, it doesn't need as much light for a good exposure.
 High ISO settings then are good for low light shooting situations or when you want a real fast shutter speed.

 Here is a video that does a great job of explaining how cameras work using aperture, shutter speed, and ISO.
-It's done by Tony Northrup, a well know photography educator.
+It's done by Tony Northrup, a well known photography educator.
 He does a great job of showing you, not just telling you.
-I like Tony's materials so much I recommend his Book on Digital Photography.

-At 14 minutes long, the video is long enough to give you great details by showing you the results of changing these 3 different camera settings and how they affect your pictures.
+At 14 minutes long.
+I know that's forever in today's world, but it's really worth watching.
+The video is long enough to give you a solid understanding by showing you the results of changing these 3 different camera settings and how they affect your pictures.
 It's interesting enough and short enough that you won't get bored.

 Photo exposure.
 For a more detailed explanation of how shutter speed, aperture and ISO settings all affect the exposure of your photograph read this article titled: Photo Exposure.